Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Introduction

-Given these words contribute similarly to the general sentence understanding in human perception, in this work, we take an initial step towards measuring the role of shared semantics among subwords in the multilingual language models.
-Specifically, we investigate {\it to which degree the semantically-similar subwords could share the same word embedding}.
-Based on the existing multilingual language models (mLM), we form the ``semantic tokens'' by grouping the subwords based on the similarity of their word embeddings, which henceforth share the same ``semantic embedding''.\footnote{~We understand that the formed semantic tokens are not perfect and may contain subwords of loosely related or unrelated meanings.
-On one hand, we provide inspection on the formed semantic tokens in \autoref{fig:inspectionCluster} and \ref{fig:ap:inspection}, which suggest that the grouped tokens could reflect coherent semantics.
-On the other hand, we consider our results as a lowerbound, where techniques that form more accurate semantic tokens are likely to further improve the downstream effectiveness. } The updated mLMs are evaluated on 5 downstream tasks, which cover 30 languages in total and include both classification and embedding tasks.
+On the other hand, language models learn distinct embedding vectors for these subwords, which share similar underlying semantics yet may not share similar context.
+We thus ask:\ {\it To what degree do current multilingual language models (mLMs) understand based on subword-level semantic concepts?} Based on the existing mLMs, we form ``semantic tokens'' by grouping the subwords based on the similarity of their word embeddings, which henceforth share the same ``semantic embedding''.\footnote{~We understand that the formed semantic tokens are not perfect and may contain subwords of loosely related or unrelated meanings.
+On one hand, we provide inspection of the formed semantic tokens in \autoref{fig:inspectionCluster} and \ref{fig:ap:inspection}, which suggest that the grouped tokens could reflect coherent semantics.
+On the other hand, we consider our results as a lower bound, where techniques that form more accurate semantic tokens are likely to further improve the downstream effectiveness. } The updated mLMs are evaluated on five downstream tasks, which cover thirty languages in total and include classification and embedding tasks in different granularities.

-We find that with a small number of semantic tokens and their embeddings, the mLMs could preserve a majority of the downstream effectiveness:\ semantic tokens in 5\% of the original vocabulary size achieve 90\% of the effectiveness on classification tasks, and 20\% of the semantic tokens achieve over 85\% effectiveness on the embedding tasks.
-These suggest that while nuances exist in the meaning of each subword, the general semantics representations could get the models a long way in prediction-making.
+We find that with a small number of semantic tokens and their embeddings, the mLMs can preserve most of the downstream effectiveness:\ semantic tokens in 5\% of the original vocabulary size achieve 90\% of the effectiveness on classification tasks, and 20\% of the semantic tokens achieve over 85\% effectiveness on the embedding tasks.
+These findings suggest that while nuances exist in the meaning of each subword, the general semantics representations could get the models a long way in prediction-making.